 Illuminating the Party

 This coming Saturday, Aug.
-Three, is Food Day Canada and each region in every vicinity of Canada — from the famous CN Tower in Toronto as well as the signup Nathan Phillips Square and St. Lawrence Market to the Confederation Centre in St. John’s to Niagara Falls to BC Place to the Kwanlin Dun Cultural Centre in Whitehorse, and extra — may be illuminated pink and white in praise of Canada’s farmers, fishers, chefs and excellent Canadian delicacies.
+Three, is Food Day Canada, and each region in every vicinity of Canada — from the famous CN Tower in Toronto as well as the signup Nathan Phillips Square and St. Lawrence Market to the Confederation Centre in St. John’s to Niagara Falls to BC Place to the Kwanlin Dun Cultural Centre in Whitehorse, and extra — may be illuminated pink and white in praise of Canada’s farmers, fishers, chefs and excellent Canadian delicacies.